roskakori/CodecMapper/ebcdic/README.rst

 * cp284 - Latin America, Spain; similar to cp1145 but without Euro sign
 * cp285 - Great Britain, Ireland, North Ireland; similar to cp1146 but
   without Euro sign
-* cp297 - France; similar to cp1047 but without Euro sign
+* cp297 - France; similar to cp1147 but without Euro sign
 * cp500 - international; similar to cp1140 but without Euro sign
 * cp871 - Iceland; similar to cp1149 but without Euro sign
 * cp1047 - Open Systems (MVS C compiler)

-Codecs in the standard library overrule these codecs.
+Codecs in the standard library overrule some of these codecs.
 At the time of this writing this concerns cp037, cp273 (since 3.4), cp500 and cp1140.

 To see get a list of EBCDIC codecs that are already provided by different sources, use `ebcdic.ignored_code_names()`.
 For example, with Python 3.4::